Dhruv-2003/token-gating-tool/README.md

-    contractAddress: string;  // contractAddress of Token or NFT tokenId?: string;  // Token Id of the NFT (if req.) amount?: number;  // Amount of tokens (if req.)
+    contractAddress: string;  // contractAddress of Token or NFT tokenId?: string;  // Token Id of the NFT (if req.) amount?: number;  // Amount of tokens (if req.) attributes?: { value: string, trait_type: string }; // Array of NFT Attributes (if req.)
   };
 }[]
 ```

 ### Methods

-There are currently 4 methods available , as follows :
+There are currently 5 methods available , as follows :

 - `NFTWithTokenID` for NFT with a Specific Token ID from a collection, E.g. BAYC No. 8378